That's a serious question a few of my clients have asked me about the pre-workout supplement they were taking.

 Pre-Workout Ingredients That Might Affect Your Stomach

-I gathered the name of each pre-workout supplement that my clients had reported issues with and then had my nutritionist review them to see what the most likely cause was.
+I gathered the names of each pre-workout supplement that my clients had reported issues with and then had my nutritionist review them to see what the most likely cause was.

 Caffeine

-As we’ve mentioned, caffeine has been liked to increased bowel movements, but the main reason this might cause issues more often than it actually should is a high dose in these supplements, which can even lead to diarrhea [5].
+As we’ve mentioned, caffeine has been linked to increased bowel movements, but the main reason this might cause issues more often than it actually should is a high dose of these supplements, which can even lead to diarrhea, as per reports on Healthy Women [5].

 The products that I recommend generally have less than 200 mg of caffeine, and that's about the same as two cups of coffee.
-And while up to 400 mg is classed as safe per day, you don't want to get that all in one go [6].
+While the Mayo Clinic says 400 mg per day is safe, you don't want to get that all in one go [6].

 In the end, if you are sensitive to it, caffeine-free pre-workouts are the best option for you.